Top 10 Mick Jagger Solo Songs

 # 2 – Don’t Tear Me Up

 We hit the number two spot on our Top 10 Mick Jagger solo songs list with the sensational song “Don’t Tear Me Up.”
-The song was released on his great Wondering Spirit album.
+The song was released on his great album, Wondering Spirit.
 The song hit number one on the Billboard Mainstream Rock Tracks in 1993.
-The song builds emotionally throughout the recording, defining one of the best Mick Jagger vocal performances of his solo career.
+The song builds emotionally throughout, defining one of the best Mick Jagger vocal performances of his solo career.
 The song “Don’t Tear Me Up” was written by Mick Jagger.

 # 1 – Dancing In The Streets

-The amazing collaboration between Mick Jagger and David Bowie closes out our list of top 10 Mick Jagger solo songs.
+The amazing collaboration between Mick Jagger and David Bowie closes out our list of the top 10 Mick Jagger solo songs.
 The song was recorded by David Bowie and Mick Jagger and released as a single only.
 However, it does appear on various David Bowie compilations.
-The recording between the two rock legends was a huge success around the world.
+The recording between the two rock legends was a worldwide success.
 The song hit number one in three countries: the United Kingdom, Australia, and Ireland.
 It was a top 10 hit in the United States, peaking at number seven.

 Read More: Complete List of Mick Jagger Albums And Discography